 In 2020 I will be giving workshops on macro photography in the Manchester and Peak District area.
 Not only will you get good (or even great) macro shots on these outings, you will learn a lot about the techniques, skills and knowledge required to do high quality macro work in the field.

-To ensure the best learning experience numbers will be limited, with a minimum of 2 and a maximum of 4 attendees.
-This way I can give you lots of one-to-one coaching and support, as well as small group work.
+To ensure social distancing and the best learning experience, numbers will be limited, with a maximum of 2 attendees.
+This way I can give you lots of one-to-one coaching and support.

 What Can I Expect at a Workshop?